 In line with all ESF secondary schools, WIS is adopting the International Baccalaureate Middle Years Programme (MYP) for students in Years 7 to 9, and the Year 7 cohort joining WIS in August 2018 will be the first group to follow the MYP.
 IGCSEs will continue to be taught in Years 10 and 11, and senior students work towards their IBDP in Years 12 and 13.
-There are also plans to introduce the International Baccalaureate Career-related Programme (IBCP) from 2018; this alternative to the IBDP is specifically developed for students who want to focus on career-related learning.
+There are also plans to introduce the International Baccalaureate Career-related Programme (IBCP); this alternative to the IBDP is specifically developed for students who want to focus on career-related learning.

 Students in Years 12 and 13 continue their education by choosing to take the IBDP or the bespoke WIS International Diploma, which is based on a BTEC qualification and allows students to focus on two main areas of study.
-WIS offers specialist Level 3 BTEC qualifications that cover engineering, art & design, business studies, performing arts, sports and exercise sciences.
+WIS offers specialist Level 3 BTEC qualifications that cover engineering, art & design, business studies, performing arts, sports, and exercise sciences.

 One student, one tutor

 If you’re concerned about your child getting lost in a traditional classroom environment, then you’ll certainly find WIS’ tutoring model appealing.
 Each student is assigned to a tutor group of approximately 15 students, which they stay with throughout their time at WIS.
 As well as spending time with this tutor every morning, students have regular one-to-one sessions with them to discuss their progress, strengths, difficulties and so on.
-Described by the school as a “mentor”, the tutor develops personalised learning programmes for every student – and gives them individual learning goals, support and guidance.
+Described by the school as a “mentor”, the tutor develops personalised learning programmes for every student – and gives them individual learning goals, support, and guidance.